Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Abstract

 \section{Abstract}

 Molecular communication is a bio-inspired communication paradigm where molecules are used as the information carrier.
 This paper considers a molecular communication network where the transmitter uses concentration modulated signals for communication.
 Our focus is to design receivers that can demodulate these signals.
-We impose three features on our receivers.
-We want the receivers to use enzymatic cycles as their building blocks, have high input impedance and can work approximately as a maximum a posteriori (MAP) demodulator.
-No receivers with all these three features exist in the current molecular communication literature.
+We want the receivers to use enzymatic cycles as their building blocks and can work approximately as a maximum a posteriori (MAP) demodulator.
+No receivers with all these features exist in the current molecular communication literature.
 We consider enzymatic cycles because they are a very common class of chemical reactions that are found in living cells.
-Since a receiver is to be placed in the communication environment, it should ideally have a high input impedance so that it has minimal impact on the environment and on other receivers.
-Lastly, a MAP receiver has good statistical performance.
-In this paper, we show how we can use time-scale separation to make an enzymatic cycle to have high input impedance and how the parameters of the enzymatic cycles can be chosen so that the receiver can approximately implement a MAP demodulator.
+In addition, a MAP receiver has good statistical performance.

+In this paper, we study the operating regime of an enzymatic cycle and how the parameters of the enzymatic cycles can be chosen so that the receiver can approximately implement a MAP demodulator.
 We use simulation to study the performance of this receiver.
-In particular, we consider an environment with multiple receivers and show that a receiver has little impact on the bit error ratio of a nearby receiver because they have high input impedance.
+We show that we can reduce the bit-error ratio of the demodulator if the enzymatic cycle operates in specific parameter regimes.